-The co-primary endpoints will be tested at the 1-sided significance level of 2.5% on the all-randomized population using the p-value from Fisher's exact test.
-If both p-values are ≤ 0.025 , the statistical significance of both co-primary endpoints will be concluded.
-If the co-primary endpoints are significant, the fixed sequence procedure will be used for key secondary endpoints in order to preserve the Type I error.
-The supportive analysis for the co-primary endpoints will be performed in the PP population.
+The primary endpoint will be tested at the 1-sided significance level of 2.5% on the all randomized population using the p-value from Fisher's exact test.
+If the p-value is ≤ 0.025 , the statistical significance of the primary endpoint will be concluded.
+If the primary endpoint is significant, the fixed sequence procedure will be used for key secondary endpoints in order to preserve the Type I error.
+The supportive analysis for the primary endpoint will be performed in the PP population.

-The co-primary endpoints, sensitivity analyses, will be performed using the logistic regression model and Cochran-Mantel-Haenszel test stratified by randomization factors on the all-randomized population.
-To evaluate the effect of missing data on the co-primary endpoints, tipping point analyses will be conducted on the all-randomized population.
-The testing to confirm the statistical significant of endoscopic response will be based on the colonoscopy reading results of central level.
-The colonoscopy reading results of local level will be used only for the descriptive statistics or frequency tables.
-The patients whose dose adjust to CT-P13 SC 240 mg prior to Week 54 will be considered as non-remitter or non-responder at Week 54 in the analysis of co-primary endpoints.
+The primary endpoint, sensitivity analyses, will be performed using the logistic regression model and Cochran-Mantel-Haenszel test stratified by randomization factors on the all-randomized population.
+To evaluate the effect of missing data on the primary endpoint, tipping point analyses will be conducted on the all-randomized population.
+Statistical test for the primary endpoint will be conducted using the endoscopic subscore of the Mayo score that is determined at central level.
+The patients whose dose was adjusted to CT-P13 SC 240 mg prior to Week 54 will be considered as non-remitter at Week 54 in the analysis of the primary endpoint.